Huobi Global Launches Funding Rate Arbitrage Product, Enables Traders to Gain Funding Fees with Lower Risk

-London, United Kingdom--(Newsfile Corp. - April 25, 2022) - Huobi Global, one of the world's leading digital asset exchanges, today announced the launch of a funding rate arbitrage product for perpetual swap trading, enabling traders to gain profits from high-yielding funding fees while optimizing their investment strategies.
+LONDON, April 25, 2022 /PRNewswire/ -- Huobi Global, one of the world's leading digital asset exchanges, today announced the launch of a funding rate arbitrage product for perpetual swap trading, enabling traders to gain profits from high-yielding funding fees while optimizing their investment strategies.

 Similar to other types of derivatives, perpetual swaps allow traders to speculate on the future price movements of cryptocurrencies with the core difference being that perpetual swaps do not have expiration dates.
 Under such circumstances, exchanges implement a funding rate mechanism which helps balance the short and long positions of perpetual swaps by either incentivizing or discouraging traders.